 NRI thanks the talented interns that have worked with us since our founding in 2000 for their immense contributions to NRI.
-A great many of these individuals have been repeat intern contributors, with the time actively and productively spent with NRI across our nearly 50 interns prior to 2018 averaging 1.7 summers.
+A great many of our nearly 60 interns have been multiple-year repeat or extended-stay active and productive contributors.

 Nearly all NRI internships involve NRI-provided specialty training, and nearly all internship work is directed into NRI’s actual R&D and technology prototyping activities, typically in advanced technical topics and real day-to-day technology business activities.

 The nearly 60 students and recent-graduates that have interned with NRI from founding to the present day include the 42 people listed below.
 Although some names have been held back from this public list, NRI is very pleased to have nearly equal numbers of women and men in our internship family (as well as in NRI’s technical staff).
 More than a dozen of these talented individuals (indicated with *) have made inventorship-level patentable contributions to NRI’s innovations while working with us.

 Name University/School Level Internship Work

 Ms. P. Pereira local high school, U.C.
 Davis HS, BS Chemistry Laboratory Setup and Organization